-Hey, I'm Zoltán Matók, a senior iOS developer and UI designer from
+Hey, I'm Zoltán Matók, a senior fullstack iOS developer and UI designer from

 Arstot...
 Hungary.
 This is my favourite place on the Cit... cover letter / CV / portfolio.

-I have a wide experience with a lot of technologies like networking, auto-layout, animations, push notifications, positioning, multimedia and deployment automation.
+I have much experience with a lot of technologies like networking, auto-layout, animations, push notifications, positioning, multimedia and deployment automation.
 I'm very interested in blockchain technology and am looking for a position where I can be exposed to working with it.

-I'm highly autonomous and care deeply about my work and the thing I'm working on at the moment.
+I'm highly autonomous and care deeply about my work and the feature I'm working on at any given time.
 I'm a self-taught developer, so I have no formal education.
 I've learned programming in high school (I made a text action-adventure game in Pascal as a school assignment in my final year, called Diabolical Comedy) and iOS development from raywenderlich.com, Standford's free online course, other tutorials on the internet and a book.

 Stuph I did